arktekk/wordpress-atompub/readme.txt

 Stable tag: 1.0

 == Description ==
 This plugin allows you to access the Wordpress content over [AtomPub](http://tools.ietf.org/html/rfc5023) in a fairly generic way.
 It strives to be as standards compliant as possible.
 It can also act as a [Pubsubhubbub](http://code.google.com/p/pubsubhubbub/) publisher.
+While this plugin supports AtomPub it does currently not support publishing entries over AtomPub yet.

 You can use it to turn your Wordpress installation into a CMS and use it as a backend for other applications that can handle AtomPub/Atom.